One Leg Stand

 Suspected New Jersey drunk drivers are typically given a field sobriety test such as the one-leg stand test during a traffic stop.
 Many drivers hope that by "passing" the one-leg stand test, they can avoid an arrest, but that's rarely the case.
 Field sobriety tests are used solely to create probable cause for an arrest and generate evidence for a drinking and driving court case.

-Many drivers fear that a poor performance on the one-leg stand test dooms them to an automatic conviction, but that’s not the case.
-An experienced Levow DWI Law New Jersey DWI attorney who focuses on drunk driving defense can challenge the results of the one-leg stand test as part of a comprehensive defense strategy to create reasonable doubt in the driver’s guilt.
+Many drivers fear that a poor performance on the one-leg stand test dooms them to an automatic conviction, but that's not the case.
+An experienced Levow DWI Law New Jersey DWI attorney who focuses on drunk driving defense can challenge the results of the one-leg stand test as part of a comprehensive defense strategy to create reasonable doubt as to the driver's guilt.

 The one-leg stand test is one of three field sobriety tests standardized by the National Highway Traffic Safety Administration (NHTSA).
 The test begins when the officer directs a driver to listen to the instructions while standing with feet together and arms down.